Sleep Researchers Say 20 Minute Naps Can Do Wonders To Combat The Side Effects Of Sleep Deprivation

 While some are hesitant to take a nap for fear of being more sleepy afterwards, sleep researchers say that a 20 minute nap can do wonders to combat the side effects of sleep deprivation.
 Twenty minutes seems to be the magic time increment that allows one to feel rested and more alert without risking difficulty falling asleep when bedtime finally comes.

 Looking for an extra boost of energy?
-Try out a caff nap.
+Try out a “caff nap.”
 Jim Horne, a sleep researcher and professor emeritus of psychophysiology at Loughborough University in the U.K., says this tip has people waking up after their naps feeling alert and energized.
 The idea is to take a nap shortly after drinking a cup of coffee.
-While it may seem counter intuitive, the caffeine should work its way into your system by the time you wake from the nap.
+While it may seem counter-intuitive, the caffeine should work its way into your system by the time you wake from the nap.

 “A 20-minute nap can make up for one hour of lost sleep.
 People call it a caff nap.
 That coffee takes 20 minutes to kick in.”